thindil/nish/README.md

 * Path: The main directory in which the variable set.
 * Recursive: If set to 1, the variable is available for all subdirectories of the path.
 If set to 0, is available only in the selected directory.
+* Type: The type of the variable's value.
+Determines what kind of values are acceptable for the variable.
+Currently, three types of variables are available.
+  `text`: anything, `number`: any number, `path`: a valid path.
 * Value: The value of the variable.
 * Description: The variable description.
 Showed on the variables list.